Two Matching Sets of Seven Names

 Men with FGC5494 DNA

-The Ryans historically are from the baronies of Owney in Co.
-Tipperary and Owneybeg in Co.
-Limerick.
+Ryan of Idrone and Owneybeg.
+Ryan is the most populous surname among Y-DNA testers who are descendants of Breassal Breac.
+And, about three out of four Ryans who have tested their Y-DNA are descendants of Breassal Breac.
+The Ryans of Breassal Breac are historically from the baronies of Owney in County Tipperary and Owneybeg in County Limerick.
 The central town is Newport in Co.
 Tipperary.
 The first mention in history of the O'Ryans is of the O'Ryans of Idrone about the year 1000.
 Idrone was a medieval barony in Leinster, in what is now County Carlow.
 The name Idrone derived from the old Gaelic Hy Drona.
 The chief of this tribe of O'Ryans was generally referred to as the Lord or King of Idrone.

 John O'Dwyer, kit 161570, has Y5058 Breassal Breac DNA and traces his ancestry back to Sir Michael O'Dwyer.